Chinese Culture and Traditions

 Tea was the most important export that was weighed in the traditional Chinese unit of measurement called a 'catty'.
 It is known colloquially as the Chinese pound and is about 1.1pounds.
 In China it is known as the jin 斤 the word catty probably came from the Malay word.
 The modern weight is aligned to the metric system as exactly 500grams.
 The container for tea, a 'caddy', is believed to have been named after the measure.

-Image by PericlesofAthens ➚ available under a Creative Commons license ➚ .
+Available by Doctoroftcm ➚ under a Creative Commons license ➚ .